Yash-10/merger_non-interacting-galaxies/TransferLearning/README.md

 ---
 **ResNet**
 - `ResNet34` model gives 94.747% accuracy on the test set, slightly higher than `ResNet18` (92.89%).
 Both the models seemed to overfit quickly after the 15 epoch mark.
 Hence, the accuracy of these models on the test set might increase by a more rigourous early stopping approach.
+- Also, using the ResNet models showed sudden decrease in validation accuracy in one or two intermediate epochs.

 **Xception**
 - The saved model from the `TransferLearning.ipynb` notebook can be found [here](https://drive.google.com/file/d/1x6SFqceZvOZrwHRPdJFVkOtjwS3ZM3LO/view?usp=sharing).
 It can be loaded (using eg: PyTorch) and can be used directly for inference.